cf-platform-eng/custom-autoscaler-tile/README.md

+# custom-autoscaler-tile is no longer actively maintained by VMware.

 # Custom AutoScaling Tile Repo

 This is a repo to generate an Custom Autoscaler Tile that can be imported into Pivotal Cloud Foundry Ops Mgr.